a-h/templ/docs/docs/04-core-concepts/01-components.md

 # Components

 templ Components are markup and code that is compiled into functions that return a `templ.Component` interface by running the `templ generate` command.
+A `templ.Component` can be rendered rendered by calling its `Render` function.
+A `templ.Component` *may* return a partial rendering on error.

 Components can contain templ elements that render HTML, text, expressions that output text or include other templates, and branching statements such as `if` and `switch`, and `for` loops.